 Touch: encompasses oral touch, chemesthesis and oral sensation.
 Oral touch is the perception arising in the mouth when food interacts with teeth, saliva and touch receptors.
 This includes dry mouth and oral astringency, which can alter the perceived texture of food.
 Chemesthesis or oral irritation is the chemical stimulation of nerve fibres in response to thermal or pain sensations such as menthol, chilli burn or carbonation.
 Oral sensations are perceived in the oral cavity.
 An example of a commonly reported oral sensation during chemotherapy treatment is a metallic 'taste'.

 Food hedonics: refers to the extent to which eating and drinking is pleasurable.
 It encompasses food liking and appetite.
 Food liking is the experience or anticipation of pleasure from eating and drinking.
-Food liking can be influenced by appetite, which is the sensation related to the maintenance of eating and a desire for certain food types.
+Food liking can be influenced by appetite, the sensation related to the maintenance of eating and a desire for certain food types.
 Food aversions can occur as a result of unpleasant eating and drinking experiences; this generally occurs at a time of illness.
 Commonly, in the cancer treatment context, learned food aversions are associated with nausea or anxiety linked to treatment or anticipation of treatment.
-Additionally food aversions can develop to previously favoured food.
-This may manifest as alterations in food preferences or a reduced desire for consuming food and drinks.
+Additionally, food aversions to previously favoured food can develop.
+This may manifest as alterations in food preferences or a reduced desire to consume food and drinks.

 Distinguishing between factors affecting the eating and drinking experience

-It is important to distinguish between factors affecting the eating and drinking experience because the clinical strategies employed to improve symptoms will depend on the exact problem experienced.
-For example, food may still taste the same (i.e. the taste buds are intact) but that taste may no longer be enjoyed (change in food preferences or liking of a particular food).
+It is important to distinguish between factors affecting the eating and drinking experience because the clinical strategies employed to improve symptoms depend on the exact problem experienced.
+For example, food may still taste the same (i.e. taste receptors functioning as expected), but that taste may no longer be enjoyed (change in food preferences or liking of a particular food).
 Regardless of which particular component of flavour is affected during cancer treatment, similar impacts may ensue.
-For example, adverse alterations in taste or touch perception (oral dryness) can both result in reduced food enjoyment and a subsequent change in oral intake, although the recommended management strategies differ.
+For example, adverse alterations in taste or touch perception (oral dryness) can result in both reduced food enjoyment and a subsequent change in oral intake, although the recommended management strategies differ.

 All cancer treatment modalities have the potential to influence components of flavour.
-Specific studies have been conducted in radiation therapy, chemotherapy and blood and marrow transplantation, demonstrating various consequences.rr
+Specific studies have been conducted in radiation therapy, chemotherapy and blood and marrow transplantation, demonstrating various consequences.

 Table 1: Sensory causes of taste and smell changes*